gajos112/SRUM-Timeliner/README.md

 7. Create a LIST of sent and received bytes for each process.

-Once you have the list of all process found in the database, you can choose the one you want to investigate and draw charts by pressing "Shows the baseline".
+Once you have the list of all process found in the database, you can choose the one you want to investigate and draw charts by pressing "Show the baseline".

 ![alt text](https://github.com/gajos112/SRUM-Timeliner/blob/main/Images/5.PNG?raw=true)